gear-foundation/gear-wiki/docs/examples/Gaming/tamagotchi-battle.md

 }
 ```

-After the move is made again the delayed messages are used for the same purpose, but this case a different type of delayed message is used `msg::send_with_gas_delayed`, where the gas is applied separately
+After the move is repeated, the delayed messages are used for the same purpose, but in this case, a different type of delayed message is used `msg::send_with_gas_delayed`, where the gas is applied separately.

 ```rust title="tamagotchi-battle/src/lib.rs"
 fn send_delayed_msg_with_gas(pair_id: PairId) -> MessageId {